tshepang/blog/content/monty-python-s-life-of-brian-1979.md

 categories = ['movies']
 +++

-Poking a lotta fun at some the blind adherance and factionalism that is all too common in society, and doing it in a very humorous way.
+Poking a lotta fun at some the blind adherence and factionalism that is all too common in society, and doing it in a very humorous way.
 This is brilliant humor by the way.
 The effort of making the costumes and the environment feel authentic is impressive.
 The only real annoyance is the